What is Online Submission?

 In general online submission allows for assignments to be submitted and managed in one place, saves paper and thereby costs, allows email receipt notifications for submissions, convenience of not having to travel, confidence that work will not go missing and is stored and is more rigorous than working offline.
 Generally students expect submissions to be made online wherever possible.

-Turnitin – promotes critical thinking, ensures academic integrity and improves student writing.
-Turnitin is used to help engage students with formative feedback.
-Turnitin scans submitted work against a large database of websites, books, journals and previously submitted papers identifying matches of text.
+Turnitin (Feedback Studio) – promotes critical thinking, ensures academic integrity and improves student writing.
+Turnitin (Feedback Studio) is used to help engage students with formative feedback.
+Turnitin (Feedback Studio) scans submitted work against a large database of websites, books, journals and previously submitted papers identifying matches of text.

 Moodle – assignment provides a space into which students can submit work for teachers to grade and give feedback on.
 This saves on paper and is more efficient than email.
 It can also be used to remind students of ‘real-world’ assignments they need to complete offline, such as art work, and thus not require any digital content.

 Workflow – is used in many more ways than the more ‘formal’ assessment (‘submission’) described above.
 ‘Sharing’ work (created pages and collections) with fellow students and tutors can enable and encourage open practice and ongoing feedback and support through the lifetime of a course and beyond.